Variational Graph Neural Networks for Uncertainty Quantification in Inverse Problems: Numerical Examples

-The initial dataset in the repository has a very high number of simulations.
-For the purposes of this work, $115$ simulations were used for training and $100$ for testing, which was considered sufficient to verify the validity of the proposed technique.
-All meshes are identical and the same load and boundary conditions were applied to them.
-Therefore, the associated graph does not vary and consists of $625$ nodes and $1825$ edges (it was considered appropriate to generate self-informed connectivity).
-The neural network used in this example has only 23 800 parameters, and the most important hyperparameters were as follows: \begin{itemize} \item An ${\tt nBatch}=2$ has been used.
-Although the neural network input consists of data from a single node, the entire simulation (at least) is entered in the batch direction.
-Therefore, a batch of $2$ means that the training is fed with $2$ complete simulations. \item Latent space dimension $25$ neurons. \item $5$ Message Passing steps ($m$). \item $\sigma_1 = \frac{1}{\exp(1)}$ and $\sigma_2 = \frac{1}{\exp(2)}$. \item As mentioned throughout the document, SwishLayer has been used as the activation function, which is preferable in this type of problem due to its smoothness compared to ReLU. \item The number of epochs used in training was ${\tt nEpoch}=4500$. \item As this is a static problem, where the neural network does not play a temporal integrator role and the input data is synthetic, it was not considered necessary to add noise to the data. \item Considering that the input has only one field, that of displacements, and that this field is essential data for the characterization of each experiment, it was not deemed necessary to normalize the input data. \item The Adam optimizer was chosen with an adaptive learning rate $lr = 10^{-3}$ that changes with training.
-Specifically, a learning rate decay of $98\%$ every $700$ epochs was used. \end{itemize}
+{It is worth noting that, although the neural network input consists of data from a single node, the entire simulation (at least) is entered in the batch direction.
+Therefore, a batch of $2$ means that the training is fed with $2$ complete simulations.
+Additionally, as this is a static problem where the neural network does not play a temporal integrator role and the input data is synthetic, it was not considered necessary to add noise to the data.
+In this case, considering that the input has only one field, that of displacements, and that this field is essential data for the characterization of each experiment, it was not deemed necessary to normalize the input data.}